kvshvlin/yourmailproject/index.md

-Your Mail Project keeps things simple, thoughtful, and transparent.
+Your Mail Project keeps things simple, thoughtful, and transparent

-If there’s something you don’t see here that you’d like to know then get in touch <a href="https://kushalsamant.github.io/getintouch.html" rel="noopener noreferrer" target="_blank">here</a>.
+and runs a business model to create revenue for various illustrators.

 We hope you love what we do.